Offshoring: Definition, Pros, Cons & Examples

 4. Public Opinion

-Offshoring is notoriously unpopular among the general public.
+One of the common disadvantages of offshoring is that it is notoriously unpopular among the general public.
 It is seen to take jobs away from others, with businesses pocketing the profits.
 At the same time, poorer quality service can also impact on consumers perception of offshoring, which has becoming increasingly unpopular.

 5. Loss of Control